 We support the bottle bill because it is proven effective to reduce litter.
 150 volunteers have participated in these cleanups from a variety or student groups including Alpha Phi Omega, Phi Sigma Pi, Delta Sigma Theta, ENST Restore, Beta Psi Omega, and UMD Club Fencing.

-In addition to cleanups, we have hosted educational film screenings and collected petitions in support of the program.
+to cleanups, we have hosted educational film screenings and collected petitions in support of the program.
 We have collected more than 3,000 petitions from students to legislators, most of which we delivered on Monday, March 2, along with 7,000 petitions collected from our Maryland PIRG Citizen Lobby.

 By bringing a bottle deposit program to Maryland we can incentivize recycling, triple our container recycling rate, and drastically reduce litter.